 Xenia left Petersburg and set out on an eight-year pilgrimage, going from one monastery to another and seeking spiritual guidance from the elders and holy people she met along the way.
 When she returned to Petersburg, she lived as an impoverished wanderer through the streets of the city's worst slum.

 Xenia, like other holy fools, was given the gift of doing miracles and seeing the future.
-She was able to save people from coming dangers, and once bluntly told a single woman who hoped to marry, "As you sit here drinking coffee, your future husband is burying his first wife."
+She was able to save people from impending dangers, or to tell them about events to come in their own lives.
+She once told a young woman who hoped to marry, "As you sit here drinking coffee, your future husband is burying his first wife."
 Some time later, the woman met and married the widower to whom Xenia was referring.